ballerina-attic/community/gsoc-proposals-2022.md

 ### Idea 6: Support gRPC Reflection in Ballerina gRPC Services

 gRPC Reflection embeds metadata in service and exposes a new gRPC service called reflection that allows a calling client to query the list of available services and details about specific services.
 A gRPC service that supports reflection can be invoked via the gRPCurl tool.
-In the current version of Ballerina, the gRPC services are neither compatible with gRPCurl (I can't even explicitly invoke the functions when using the protobuf file as a reference) nor can they automatically be discovered via gRPCurl without protobuf references.
+In the current version of Ballerina, the gRPC services are neither compatible with gRPCurl (I can't even explicitly invoke the functions when using the Protobuf file as a reference) nor can they automatically be discovered via gRPCurl without Protobuf references.
 This project is to add reflection support to Ballerina services.

 **Expected Outcomes**